Using Pricing Data to Uncover Brand Value & Pricing Strategies in the Designer Shoe Market

 Average Brand Value for Designer Labels

 Using this data, we can easily determine the average cost of each luxury brand.
-If we group all non-luxury brands together and calculate their average price, we can use the difference between a luxury brand’s average price and the average price of all non-luxury shoes as a proxy for the “brand value” of each designer label.
+If we group all non-luxury brands and calculate their average price, we can use the difference between a luxury brand’s average price and the average price of all non-luxury shoes as a proxy for the “brand value” of each designer label.
 The graph below shows this in detail.

 In fact, we can actually dig deeper into the data to find how these brands use price as a signal for “premium status”.
 While exploring the counts of price buckets for each brand, we found that many of them had similar distribution curves.
 That is, many brands would have similar clusters of prices, and these clusters would move around the price range in similar ways.
-We actually found three distinct distribution curves, which we labeled and defined:
+We found three distinct distribution curves, which we labeled and defined:

 - Normal Pricing: The price bucket counts follow a normal distribution for this brand.